Predict missense variant effects on hydroxymethylbilane synthase as measured by a yeast complementation assay

 A team in Fritz Roth’s Lab at the Donnelly Centre (University of Toronto) and Lunenfeld-Tanenbaum Research Institute (Sinai Health Systems), led by Warren van Loggerenberg, has assessed a large library of HMBS variants using a high-throughput yeast complementation assay.
 This assay reveals the overall impact of each variant on the ability of the protein to function in the cell.

 A diverse library of plasmids expressing different human HMBS (UniProtKB: P08397) variants was generated by a random codon replacement method called POPCode (Weile et al., 2017).
 The Roth lab had developed a yeast-based functional complementation assay that is amenable to variant effect mapping of HMBS via two steps: (1) confirming a complementation relationship, in which HMBS can rescue the phenotypic defect of a loss-of-function mutation in the orthologous essential yeast gene HEM3; and (2) assessing the loss of rescue for a test set of likely damaging and likely neutral variants.
-The yeast-based functional complementation assay was validated for the human HMBS gene by measuring the impact of four variants of which two (50%) were detected at a stringency yielding 100% precision, thus offering performance on par with previous human disease gene complementation assays (Sun et al., 2016).
+The yeast-based functional complementation assay was validated for the human HMBS gene by measuring the impact of four variants of which two (50% recall) were detected at a stringency yielding 100% precision (all non-pathogenic variants complemented), thus offering performance on par with previous human disease gene complementation assays (Sun et al., 2016).
 HEM3 catalyzes head-to-tail condensation of four units of porphobilinogen (PBG) to form the linear tetrapyrrole hydroxymethylbilane (HMB) (Bogorad, 1958; Anderson & Desnick, 1980).
-Catalysis requires the apoprotein spontaneously assemble the unique cofactor dipyrromethane (DPM) from two molecules of PBG to generate the active holoenzyme.
+The holoenzyme is formed by the apoprotein spontaneously assembling the unique cofactor dipyrromethane (DPM) from two molecules of PBG.
 DPM initiates the polymerization reaction, and release of the unstable tetrapyrrole product by hydrolysis restores the holoenzyme with covalently bound DPM, which continues to act as a primer for HMB formation (Jordan et al., 1988).
 HEM3 (UniProtKB: P28789) is an essential gene, and at restrictive temperature, HEM3 temperature-sensitive mutants do not grow.
 Pooled libraries of ubiquitous and erythroid-specific HMBS variants were transformed into the temperature-sensitive S. cerevisiae HEM3 strain.
 For each isoform, two samples were taken from the pooled transformants as pre-selection technical replicates.
 Two further aliquots were used to start parallel cultures which were grown to saturation at the selective temperature of 36°C, from which two post-selection technical replicate samples were taken.
 Meanwhile, the same selection was performed on the temperature-sensitive S. cerevisiae HEM3 strain expressing either wildtype HMBS isoform, and two samples were taken as wildtype control replicates.
 Plasmid DNA was extracted from the six samples followed by TileSEQ, a sequencing method based on the amplification of small tiles across the gene that are short enough to allow paired-end sequencing to read both strands on each cluster on an Illumina flowcell.
 When reads from both strands agree on the presence of a variant, it is counted.

-The yeast-based functional assays were established and validated, and maps for either HMBS isoform have been validated by their ability to separate pathogenic from non-pathogenic variants (van Loggerenberg et al., in preparation).
+The yeast-based functional assays were established and validated, and maps for both HMBS isoforms have been validated by their ability to separate pathogenic from non-pathogenic variants (van Loggerenberg et al., in preparation).
 The methods are described in (Weile et al., 2017).
 Briefly, read counts in the pre-selection, post-selection and wildtype-control conditions for each variant were normalized to sequencing depth and then used to calculate allele frequency enrichment.
 First, the wildtype control counts were subtracted from the pre- and post-selection counts (as they are assumed to represent position-dependent sequencing errors).
 Then, the log ratio between the post- and pre-selection counts was calculated.
 Finally, the log ratio distributions of synonymous and nonsense variants (which, for simplicity, are assumed to emulate wildtype- and null-like behavior) were used to rescale all other variant log ratios, such that 1 represents full function and 0 represents complete loss of function.
 The two replicates for each measurement were used to estimate measurement errors, and these were regularized using an established procedure (Baldi & Long, 2001).
 For each variant a weighted average score inferring error between maps was calculated, where the weight corresponded to inverse-squared standard error estimates.
+While variant effect maps for either HMBS isoform reliably discriminate pathogenic from benign alleles, our weighted average map achieves the best-performance.
 The resulting quantities in the combined HMBS map are referred to as fitness scores below.

-Participants are asked to submit predictions of the fitness score for each variant on competitive growth on a log scale.
-The submitted prediction should be a numeric value on a log scale between 0 (no growth at the restrictive temperature) and 1 (wildtype-like growth fitness).
+Participants are asked to submit predictions of the fitness score for each of 6,894 variants on competitive growth on a log scale.
+The submitted predictions should be numeric values on a log scale greater than or equal to 0.
+The score of 0 = no growth at the restrictive temperature, 1 = wildtype-like growth fitness, and >1 = improved fitness.
 Please note: the experimental scores are a measure of fitness in a competitive growth assay and have not been calibrated to correspond to percent of wildtype protein function.
 Predictors should also bear in mind that this experiment assays the effect of human protein variants in a yeast system.
 To help participants calibrate their numeric values appropriately, we provide the experimental distribution of numeric growth fitness scores.

 The predictions will be assessed against the numeric values calculated for each mutant clone in the competitive growth assay.
 Each predicted value must include a standard error.
 Predictions will also be assessed on the standard errors.
 A brief comment for the prediction may also be given.